beancount/docs/docs/sharing_expenses_with_beancount.md

 #### Expenses Accounts<a id="expenses-accounts"></a>

 We will define various accounts to book our Expenses to.
-For example, “`Expenses:Flights`” will contains our costs associated with flight travel.
+For example, “`Expenses:Flights`” will contain our costs associated with flight travel.
 For convenience, and because there are many types of expenses in this file, we chose to leverage the “auto-accounts” plugin and let Beancount automatically open these accounts:

     plugin "beancount.ops.auto_accounts"